natelandau/obsidian-metadata/README.md

 -   **Delete a value from a key**
 -   **Delete an inline tag**

+**Transpose Metadata**: Move metadata from inline to frontmatter or the reverse.

+-   **Transpose all metadata** - Moves all frontmatter to inline metadata, or the reverse
+-   **Transpose key** - Transposes a specific key and all it's values
+-   **Transpose value**- Transpose a specific key:value pair

 **Review Changes**: Prior to committing changes, review all changes that will be made.

 -   **View a diff of the changes** that will be made